rakhimov/scram/doc/fta_transfer_tree.rst

     representation of the symbol must be retained in GUI or other image output.
     This transfer logic will serve to represent the re-use of gates/intermediate events.
+    The transfer symbols will only be a graphical representation of re-used gates.

 Specifics of Transfer In and Transfer Out
 ================================================